papitaAlgodonCplusplus/LISUM24/Week 3/article/README.md

-# Week 2 of Data Glacier Intership - EDA on Cab Companies
+# Week 3 of Data Glacier Intership - Article

 This repository is for week 3 of Data Glacier Intership "Article Writing" project, where I write about U-net and it's marvelous applications.